thesecuremethod/Project-Repo/README.md

 7. An exercise in using C#, WMIC, Active Directoty and Windows PowerShell in some cool hacky way.

 8. Oh yeah.. and update the website so that it has some cool stuff on it and not something dumb.

+9. Oh Oh yeah.... there was this weather API exercise that I started in Starbucks with Dan... got to finish that....